 Explaining unemployment in the job interview

 Never bash your previous employer, even if there was cause to be angry.
-When the question "Why did you leave your past job?" comes up, whether you were fired or laid off, you can be frank about it and explain yourself — with tact.
-In "Explaining previous employment issues during your job interview" (watch the video here!), a key point to explaining more complicated situations is underlining the lesson you learned and how you benefitted from the experience.
+Whether you were fired or laid off, you can be frank about it and explain yourself — with tact.
+Underline the lesson you learned and how you benefitted from the experience.
 If you were fired for repeatedly being late, speak to how you mastered time management.
-For personnel issues, explain that your values and work ethic are important to you, and that they align with the company's.
+For personnel issues, explain that your values and work ethic are important to you, and that they align with those of the company.

 Highlighting your passion for this type of work and the enthusiasm you have for this opportunity will also help to reassure the hiring manager.
 From their perspective, they have a vacant role and need to fill it with someone dependable.
-Appearing bored or disinterested won't help your case, but asking plenty of questions, showing your positive personality and creating a relationship with the hiring manager will help hiring managers see you as a potential fit.
+Showing your positive personality and creating a relationship with the hiring manager will help hiring managers see you as a potential fit.

-Addressing your unemployment in a job interview is not as uncomfortable as it might seem to you.
+Addressing your unemployment in a job interview doesn’t have to be as uncomfortable as you might think.
 In reality, hiring managers are familiar with every aspect of hiring and firing, and your story probably isn't the strangest they've ever heard.
 And the important fact is that you're here now.
-"Talk about the future," says Becky Havlicek, senior human resource manager at Merrill Corp.
-"Sometimes we do have bad experiences, but I would focus on why that next role is important to you, why that next company interests you and stay positive."
+So take advantage of the opportunity and do your best.

 Interviews are a two-way street.
 Check out what questions you should be asking.